hamza-boudouche/cloud-computing-project/README.md

 locally using Docker.

-In order to do this, and to simplify some of the tasks in the next steps of this lab, we chose to [make some minor changes]() to the Dockerfile that's provided in the [application repository](https://github.com/GoogleCloudPlatform/microservices-demo).
+In order to do this, and to simplify some of the tasks in the next steps of this lab, we chose to [make some minor changes](./loadgenerator-dockerfile) to the Dockerfile that's provided in the [application repository](https://github.com/GoogleCloudPlatform/microservices-demo).
 The main change we made was removing the `ENTRYPOINT` of the docker image, because we wanted to customize the command that will be passed to the container upon its creation.
-TODO: add link to the new dockerfile

 This new Dockerfile should be put instead of the old Dockerfile (in the same location), and built using the following command: